DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 The team worked together to explore lessons learned.
 We did this to improve our design process going forward.
 This project’s lessons learned include:

 - **Identify roles on the ODDD team** for the design studio and user testing parts of this project.
 This includes roles, such as a project manager, interview, recruitment, and analysis.
-- For complex projects, **create a project plan for project managers** to communicate the required level of effort required.
+- For complex projects, **create a project plan for project managers** to communicate the required level of effort.
 This includes defining each task, the timeline of each task, and prioritization of the project in comparison to other work.
 - **Provide basic notes on decisions made and action items** to team and participants in design studios.
 This could be in a running list of notes sent to entire design group after each meeting.
 These notes will remind participants of decisions made and action items.
 - Continue to plan projects that **move the team towards participatory design**.
 This project was the first time the team included people outside of ODDD in design studios.
 These stakeholders enhanced our understanding of this dataset and the end user's needs.